Nance-Lab/fiberf/README.rst

 1. Move from a singular Jupyter notebook to a package based system
 2. Test Driven-Design
 3. Beginning FIBERp for immunofluorescent images from piglets
-4. Beginning FIBER a non-experiment specific cell morphology pipeline user friendly for
+4. Beginning FIBER a non-experiment specific cell morphology pipeline user friendly for labs studying cells in tissue.

 Note
 ====